For lab news, papers and team, see: Elmerlab

 Ecological genomics of adaptive polymorphisms

 A great challenge of evolutionary biology is that many processes occur on long timescales and are difficult to study or replicate.
 Therefore, I am especially fascinated by parallel evolution, or the repeated evolution of phenotypically similar species in spatially isolated but similar environments.
 In those cases we can use these ‘natural experiments’ to dissect the ecological, phenotypic, and genetic mechanisms and responses in diversification (see e.g. Elmer & Meyer (2011) Adaptation in the age of ecological genomics: insights from parallelism and convergence.
 Trends in Ecology & Evolution, 26, 298–306).
 Of particular interest are ecologically relevant trophic phenotypes and colour variants.
 We are pursuing this research with two models: primarily adaptive radiations of northern freshwater salmonids such as Arctic charr and European whitefish (e.g. Elmer, K. R., 2016.
 Genomic tools for new insights to variation, adaptation, and evolution in the salmonid fishes: a perspective for charr.
 Hydrobiologia) and also evolutionary radiations of salamanders.
-Work in collaboration with researchers at the University of Konstanz focuses on trophic and colour variants in parallel radiations of crater lake cichlid fishes (e.g. Kusche et al. 2015 Sympatric ecological divergence associated with a color polymorphism, BMC Biology; Elmer et al. 2014 Parallel evolution of Nicaraguan crater lake cichlid fishes by non-parallel routes.
+Work in collaboration with researchers at the University of Konstanz focuses on trophic and colour variants in parallel radiations of crater lake cichlid fishes (e.g. Kusche et al. 2015 Sympatric ecological divergence associated with a colour polymorphism, BMC Biology; Elmer et al. 2014 Parallel evolution of Nicaraguan crater lake cichlid fishes by non-parallel routes.
 Nature Communications).

 Funding (partial list): Marie Curie Career Integration Grant (FP7) including studentship (prev H. Recknagel, currently A. Jacobs); Catalyst Fund, Wellcome Trust Institutional Strategic Support (Univ.
 Glasgow); Pilot Funding, Wellcome Trust Institutional Strategic Support (Univ.
 Glasgow); BBSRC-DTP studentship to M. Carruthers (with C. Adams); NERC Studentship to J. Burgon (with B. Mable).